open-telemetry/opentelemetry.io/.github/ISSUE_TEMPLATE/ISSUE_REPORT.md

 ---

 **What happened?**
-Describe the problem that occured.
+Describe the problem that occurred.

 **What did you expect would happen?**
 Describe the expected result/output.